Golen Village Targeted

 I see, so that was it.

-"By the way, you still have other comrades hiding, right?
-Would they be fine with working for the dungeon too?"
+"By the way, you've still got comrades hiding somewhere, right?
+Would they be joining the dungeon as well?"

 "Maybe.
-But I didn't complain about it, did I?
-I was planning to just negotiate."
+But I didn't say anything about it, did I?
+I was only ever planning to negotiate."

 "Alright, I'll trust you.
-But, um, it's hard to say, but one of us is a human."
+But, um, this is hard to say, but… there's one human among us."

 "Oh, a human?"